welcome to the living matter lab!

 we integrate data, physics, and uncertainties by combining neural networks, physics informed modeling, and bayesian inference to improve the predictive potential of traditional neural network models.

-can we reverse engineer an elephant trunk?
+learn morecan we reverse engineer an elephant trunk?

 we explore the active filament theory that efficiently correlates fiber stretch and orientation to the intrinsic curvature of slender structures to robustly solve inverse problems in soft robotics inspired by natural manipulators such as the elephant trunk